 Turn your thermostat down

-It is well worth trying to turn down your thermostat down a bit.
+It is well worth trying to turn your thermostat down a bit.
 Typically, you will save 3% on your power or fuel bill for every degree you manage to turn your heating down by.
 However, it is important to make this adjustment in the right way.
 Simply, turning it down two or three degrees in one go rarely works.
 This article explains exactly how to do it gradually.
 Taking this approach usually works because family members do not really notice the gradual change in the overall temperature of their home.

 Insulate your home